KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 These omissions are not gaps but **scope boundaries**.
 Measurement-theoretic elaboration and empirical validation require this conceptual foundation to be settled first.
 We invite the research community to build upon this foundation.

+### Paper Scope and Positioning

+**What This Paper Is:**

+This paper is a **conceptual framework paper**.
+Its primary contributions are:

+1. A **unifying observational schema** (the $K_n$ family) that provides a common coordinate system for first-order accuracy, metacognitive alignment, and higher-order stability
+2. A **taxonomic vocabulary** (the 27-pattern classification) for discussing metacognitive phenomena
+3. A **principled separation** of epistemic state ($K$) from phenomenological confidence ($C$)
+4. **Illustrative derivations** showing how the framework relates to established metrics (IRT, meta-d', ECE)

+**What This Paper Is NOT:**

+This paper does **not** provide:

+- Fully rigorous proofs of identifiability or consistency
+- Complete probabilistic specifications of $f_n$ and $\text{State}_n$
+- Estimation algorithms with likelihood functions and convergence guarantees
+- Empirical validation or simulation studies

+These are valuable extensions that we explicitly designate as **Future Work**.

+**Rationale for This Scope:**

+The metacognition literature currently lacks a unified conceptual vocabulary that spans psychometrics (IRT), signal detection theory (meta-d'), and machine learning calibration (ECE).
+Before developing formal estimation theory or running experiments, the field needs **settled conceptual foundations**.
+This paper provides those foundations.

+Formal measurement theory, estimation algorithms, and empirical validation are planned for **separate technical papers** building upon this conceptual scaffold.

 ## Executive Summary: Framework at a Glance

+> **Note**: This is a **conceptual framework paper**.
+The results below are illustrative derivations and informal propositions, not rigorous theorems with complete proofs.
+See "Paper Scope and Positioning" for details.

 This section provides a concise overview of the framework's core components for readers seeking quick orientation.